-Security requirements are based upon the premise that computer files can be accessed and manipulated, communication lines can be "tapped", and authorized data or control inputs in a system device can be replaced with unauthorized inputs.
-While certain cryptographic devices (e.g. host security modules) reside in relatively high-security processing centres, a large proportion of cryptographic devices used in retail financial services (e.g. PIN entry devices, etc.) now reside in non-secure environments.
-Therefore, when PINs, MACs, cryptographic keys, and other sensitive data are processed in these devices, there is a risk that the devices may be tampered with, or otherwise, compromised to disclose or modify such data.
+Security requirements are based upon the premise that computer files can be accessed and manipulated, communication lines can be "tapped" and authorized data or control inputs in a system device can be replaced with unauthorized inputs.
+While certain cryptographic devices (e.g., host security modules) reside in relatively high-security processing centres, a large proportion of cryptographic devices used in retail financial services (e.g., PIN entry devices) now reside in non-secure environments.
+Therefore, when PINs, MACs, cryptographic keys and other sensitive data are processed in these devices, there is a risk that the devices can be tampered with or otherwise compromised to disclose or modify such data.

-It is to be ensured that the risk of financial loss is reduced through the appropriate use of cryptographic devices that have proper physical and logical security characteristics and are properly managed.
+The risk of financial loss can be reduced through the appropriate use of cryptographic devices that have proper physical and logical security characteristics and are properly managed.
 To ensure that SCDs have the proper physical and logical security, they require evaluation.

-This part of ISO 13491 provides the security compliance checklists for evaluating SCDs used in financial services systems in accordance with ISO 13491-1.
-Other evaluation frameworks exist and may be appropriate for formal security evaluations, e.g. ISO/IEC 15408-1, ISO/IEC 15408-2, ISO/IEC 15408-3, and ISO/IEC 19790, and are outside the scope of this part of ISO 13491.
+This document provides the security compliance checklists for evaluating SCDs used in financial services systems in accordance with ISO 13491-1.
+Other evaluation frameworks exist and can be appropriate for formal security evaluations (e.g., ISO/IEC 15408-1, ISO/IEC 15408-2, ISO/IEC 15408-3 and ISO/IEC 19790) but are outside the scope of this document.

 Appropriate device characteristics are necessary to ensure that the device has the proper operational capabilities and provides adequate protection for the data it contains.
-Appropriate device management is necessary to ensure that the device is legitimate, that it has not been modified in an unauthorized manner, e.g. by "bugging", and that any sensitive data placed within the device (e.g. cryptographic keys) have not been subject to disclosure or change.
+Appropriate device management is necessary to ensure that the device is legitimate, that it has not been modified in an unauthorized manner (e.g., by "bugging") and that any sensitive data placed within the device (e.g., cryptographic keys) have not been subject to disclosure or change.